openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

  ## Alternative sub-graph data model

- It should be noted that the dumps for research communities, infrastructures, and products related to projects do not strictly follow the main data model of the OpenAIRE Graph.
+ It should be noted that the dumps for research communities, infrastructures, and products related to projects do not strictly follow the main data model of the OpenAIRE Research Graph.
 In particular, they differ in the following:

  * only research products are dumped (no relations, and entities different from results)
  * the dumped results are extended with information that can be inferred in the whole dump namely: